junkoda/sidm-nbody/README.md

 ## About this code

 Self-Interacting Dark Matter (SIDM) is a hypothetical model for cold dark matter in the Universe.
-The string interaction between dark matter particles introduce a different physics inside dark-matter haloes, making the density profile cored, reduce the number of subhaloes, and trigger gravothermal collapse.
+A strong interaction between dark matter particles introduce a different physics inside dark-matter haloes, making the density profile cored, reduce the number of subhaloes, and trigger gravothermal collapse.